jkb23/Kancl/readme.md

 # TODOs

 0. Fix running in IntelliJ, fix hardcoded schema.sql in SchemaCreator
-1. Finish switching to H2 DB:
-    - update caddy-maria-java base package to caddy-java
-    - remove env variables used only by Maria, remove `sql` directory
-    - update readme (about DB, simplify description of local development, start container locally has no benefits now)
 2. DB test for CommentQuery, DatabaseRunner
 3. DB tests
 4. Wrap command to run stack and db.